PurdueAF/purdue-af/docs/source/guide-conda.rst

         - conda-forge
         - pyg

-4. Once the list of packages is finalized, create a Conda environment in a desired location (in this example the environment will get created with a name ``my-new-env``):
+3. Once the list of packages is finalized, create a Conda environment in a desired location (in this example the environment will get created with a name ``my-new-env``):

    .. code-block:: shell

-       conda env create -f /some-path/my-env-file.yml --prefix /some-path/my-new-env
+       mamba env create --file /some-path/environment.yml --prefix /some-path/my-new-env

    .. warning::